Allegory

 - What is the subject of the surface story?
 The subject is what the surface story is about.

 - What is the underlying message or symbolic meaning of the allegory?
-Is there more than one?
+Is there more than one message?

-- Make a list of the characters – animal and human – and their names.
-Are they personifications of character qualities, strengths or weaknesses like anger, anxiety, sorrow, or insecurity?
+- List the characters (animal and human) and their names.
+Are they personifications of the characters’ strengths (like kindness, fairness, or honesty) or weaknesses (like anger, anxiety, sorrow, or insecurity)?
 Do they represent real people?
 Can you identify them?

 - List the place names.
 Do they represent specific ideas like the Slough of Despond in The Pilgrim’s Progress or the Valley of Humiliation in Hinds’ Feet on High Places?